datafaust/data-engineering-sample/SQL/monthly_indicators/walkthrough.md

 ```

-The table was created with the a primary key for Month_Year and License_Class; for reference as this was a legacy data set that had to conform to older standards of reporting,
+The table was created with the a primary key for `Month_Year` and `License_Class`; for reference as this was a legacy data set that had to conform to older standards of reporting,
 `Month_Year` was displayed as `yyyy-mm` and License_Class types were `High Volume`, `Black Car`, `Lux Limo`, `Livery`.
 These represent various different industry sectors we monitor.

 # SQL - CTE process

 I elected to use a CTE process to set up the query.
+I believe CTEs are better because they make SQL more readable and use less memory.
 I was working with a total of three tables.
 One table hosted our High Volume trip records which pertained to all app ride-sharing companies
 like UBER and LYFT.
-Another table held what we deem as traditional for hire vehicle records -- these are lux limo companies, black car companies and liveries which operate under different rules than the app companies.
+Another table held what we call traditional for hire vehicle records -- these are lux limo companies, black car companies and liveries which operate under different rules than the app companies.
 The final table was a list of bases which would be associated with different traditional vehicle types and help me classify the different industry sectors.
 I broke down the query
 into a staging section and a production section.
 Below is the staging section: